 the ALC is not removed from the vessel except for the purpose set out in paragraph 15; and

-The satellite navigation decoder and transmitter shall be fully integrated and housed in the same tamper-proof physical enclosure.
+the satellite navigation decoder and transmitter are fully integrated and housed in the same tamper-proof physical enclosure.

 Procedure for manual reporting

-In the event of non-reception of four consecutive, expected programmed VMS positions, the Secretariat shall notify the CCP whose flag the vessel is flying.
+In the event of non-reception of four consecutive, expected programmed VMS position reports by the SIOFA VMS, the Secretariat shall notify the CCP whose flag the vessel is flying.
 The Flag CCP shall immediately notify the vessel Master and direct the Master to provide it with manual reports every four hours of the vessel’s position in accordance with the reporting frequency under paragraph 8.
 The Flag CCP shall ensure that this manual reporting is transmitted to the Secretariat, either by the flag CCP or by the fishing vessel, with a clear distinction between reports that are manual and those that are automatic.

 The Flag CCP shall ensure that the manual reports include at least the information referred to in paragraph 1(f)(i), (ii) and (iii).
 If automatic reporting to the SIOFA VMS has not been re-established within 60 days of the commencement of manual reporting, the Flag CCP shall order the vessel to cease fishing, stow all fishing gear and return immediately to port in order to undertake repairs or replacement.